emukami2/project/README.md

 accurate results.

 # Conclusion:
-it was a great exprience,analyzing data for microsoft. i learnt alot.
+It was a great exprience,analyzing data for microsoft. i learnt alot.
 Thank you!